 FERC requires Grant PUD to continue to support the PRCC Habitat Subcommittee.
 This includes provision of sufficient facilitation, administration, and clerical support.
 Minutes are recorded and approved by the PRCC Habitat Subcommittee.
-Ten virtual meetings were held by the PRCC Habitat Subcommittee members during calendar year 2021 (Table 19) in which official business was conducted.
+Eight virtual meetings were held by the PRCC Habitat Subcommittee members during calendar year 2022 (Table 20) in which official business was conducted.
+One site visit was held to see ongoing projects implemented in British Columbia, Canada.
 Agendas and meeting minutes are available at Grant PUD's website.